sjjsy/neronet/doc/project_information.md

   the machine make this method an inpopular one.
 - gpus -- A group of servers with powerful GPUs maintained by Aalto CS Department (Simo Tuomisto, 3rd floor).
-  These servers named `gpu1`, `gpu2`, and so on are accessible by SSH by anyone with an Aalto IT account.
+  These servers named `gpu[1-n]` are accessible by SSH by anyone with an Aalto CS account.
 The department's sysadmins maintain the machines and install generally useful software on request.
   Researchers use `virtualenv` to manage their own libraries.
   Certain user directories that are automounted in Aalto work desktops are also mounted on these servers which facilitates file management.